kahseng94/Folder-Cleanup/README.md

 # Desktop/Downloads Folder Cleanup Tool
-# Introduction
+## Introduction
-A python script that will categorize the files of your Desktop/ Downloads Folder into different folder.
+A Python script that will categorize the files of your Desktop/ Downloads Folder into different folder.